-The University of Sussex Research Governance Standard Operating Procedure (2012, p18) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
+The University of Sussex Research Governance Standard Operating Procedures (2018, p.36) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
 Staff are required to keep up-to-date with policy.
 Policy updates are communicated to all staff through Heads of School and Directors of Research and Knowledge Exchange in each school.
-The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2014).
+The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2019).

 A Researcher Development Programme is led by the Doctoral School.
 The Research Governance Officer provides termly workshops on Ethical Review and 'Ethical issues in research' which covers research conduct.
-The 'Ethical issues in research' workshop benefits from an external speaker from the UK Research Integrity Office.